 The first pyramid built in Egypt was the Step Pyramid of Djoser, during his reign in the Third Dynasty.
-It was also the first monumental stone building constructed in Egypt.
+This pyramid was built by Imhotep, one of the earliest known architects and engineers.
+The step pyramid was the first monumental stone building constructed in Egypt.
 The remaining kings of the Third Dynasty started step pyramids, but their reigns were short and none completed their projects.

 Snefru's reign marks the change from step to cased or true pyramids.
 His four completed projects set the stage for his successors, who built the famous complex at Giza.

 Pharaohs of the Middle Kingdom also built pyramids, although little of these structures remains.
 The workers built these pyramids of mud brick around a rubble core.
 Today, all that remains are mounds and sand has covered some of them.
 Egyptologists are still finding some of these pyramids.

 Most scholars believe that most pyramids represent the benben.
 The benben was the mound that rose from the primordial waters in the Heliopolis creation myth.
 The creator god stood on the mound to create mankind, the gods and the world.